cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

 These are handled through `ammo_types.json`.
 You can tag a weapon with these to have it chamber existing ammo, or make your own ammo there.
-The first column in this list is the tag's "id", the internal identifier DDA uses to track the tag, and the second is a brief description of the ammo tagged.
-Use the id to search for ammo listings, as ids are constant throughout DDA's code.
+The first column in this list is the tag's "id", the internal identifier BN uses to track the tag, and the second is a brief description of the ammo tagged.
+Use the id to search for ammo listings, as ids are constant throughout BN's code.
 Happy chambering! :-)

 - `120mm` 120mm HEAT